Why dispelling the myths around dementia is important

 What causes dementia

-While genetics do play a role in the development of some forms of dementia like Alzheimer's disease and Creutzfeldt-Jakob disease, the majority of people living with dementia do not have a strong, known genetic link.
+While genetics do play a role in the development of some forms of dementia like young onset Alzheimer's disease and Creutzfeldt-Jakob disease, the majority of people living with dementia do not have a strong, known genetic link.
 For example, less than 5% of all people living with Alzheimer’s disease inherited it through a family member.

 Reality: Smoking does not cause dementia by itself, but it is one of the major risk factors for dementia.